AlwaysJolly/JollysTextures/README.md

 Blood Diamond - Diamond

-Milkshake - Totem of Undying
+Milkshake - Totem of Undying & Golden Carrot

 More to be added in future.
 Up to date as of 1.4